shaddowking/Racing_game/README.md

 in the main menu there is alo a quit button that will shut down the game but it only works in a build and not in the unity edditor.

+i struktured my code so that things that control simular things are together and not spread out.

 sorces: